Sylvan86/autoit-tabledata-udf/README.md

 and we get the result:
 ![screenshot](result.PNG)

-If you now use functions such as `_td_TableToMaps()`, you can process the individual data with expressions such as `$aData.Proto` or `$aData.State`.
+If you now use functions such as `_td_toObjects()`, you can process the individual data with expressions such as `$aData.Proto` or `$aData.State`.
 This should be much clearer than having to deal with array indices.

 ## Functions
 | function | description |